jlantos/InsightChallange/README.md

 ## Challenge summary
 [Back to Table of contents](README.md#table-of-contents)

->"Calculate the average degree of a vertex in a Twitter hashtag graph for the last 60 seconds, and update this each time a new tweet appears.
+>Calculate the average degree of a vertex in a Twitter hashtag graph for the last 60 seconds, and update this each time a new tweet appears.
 You will thus be calculating the average degree over a 60-second sliding window.
-To clarify, a Twitter hashtag graph is a graph connecting all the hashtags that have been mentioned together in a single tweet."
+To clarify, a Twitter hashtag graph is a graph connecting all the hashtags that have been mentioned together in a single tweet.

 See the [original challenge description](https://github.com/jlantos/coding-challenge) for further details on the hashtag graph and sliding window.